rbitting/pi-display/python/README.md

     PIHOLE_ADDRESS=[ip_address_for_your_pihole]
     GOOGLE_CALENDAR_ID=[google_calendar_id]
     ```
-1. Install the python-dotenv python dependency: `pip install python-dotenv`
-1. Install the Pillow python dependency: `pip install Pillow`
+1. Install the python dependencies by running the following in the `python` directory: `pip install -r requirements.txt`
 1. Required for Google Calendar capabilities: Initialize your Google Calendar credentials and token.
     1. Note: the following instructions will allow your calendar to sync temporarily, but the Google authentication seems to expire rather quickly.
 More investigation is needed in order to have this work consistently.
     1. Follow *all* the directions listed in the `Prerequisites` section of the python [Google Calendar API quickstart guide](https://developers.google.com/calendar/api/quickstart/python).
 You must create a Google Cloud Platform project and OAuth desktop credentials.